moaiandin/stoplight.io/netlify/subpages/documentation-automation.md

 ## Automatic REST API Documentation

 Upload your specification into Stoplight and publish documentation instantly.
-Utilize Stoplight’s documentation tool to publish your specification directly into a new or existing website.
+Utilize Stoplight’s automatic REST api documentation tool to publish your specification directly into a new or existing website.
 Publish reference material and any other supplemental information as you see fit.

 ## Supplementary & Auxiliary Documentation